wp-plugins/wordpress-easy-allopass/readme.txt

 == Changelog ==

+= 4.0.0 =
+* The plugin become translatable
-= 3.3.1 =
+* Changing Plugin Server to default website www.gasy.prod.bz (for code verification and redirection) = 3.3.1 =
 * Fixed redirection error (product page) when wordpress is installed in a subdirectory = 3.3.0 =